 You want a smooth, relatively hard path for the shed to travel on to its new location.
 If you are going over grass that is somewhat soft, and you are going with the roller method you will want to throw some 2x4s down as tracks.
 Basically, you need some traction that will allow the rollers to flow and make the pushing process easier on you and your helpers.
 Look out for any overhead obstacles that might be in the way, from low-hanging tree branches to power lines.

 Lift It Up: How Are You Moving the Shed?

 Tracks and PVC Pipe

-Find a bunch of rounded poles, wooden dowels or PVC pipes to place underneath the shed.
+Find a bunch of rounded poles, wooden dowels, or PVC pipes to place underneath the shed.
 And the aforementioned 2x4s for tracks.
-Use one or two hydraulic jacks to lift it up and place the rollers.
+Use one or two hydraulic jacks to lift them up and place the rollers.
 Then push.
 It is that simple.
-Well, maybe not that simple, but with a small-to-medium sized shed, you should be able to pull it off.
+Well, maybe not that simple, but with a small-to-medium-sized shed, you should be able to pull it off.

 A Small Forklift

 Do you have access to a crane?
 No, probably not.
 Silly question.
 The next best thing is to find yourself a small Bobcat with a forklift attachment and use that to lift the shed up and drive it to the new location.
 Take the time to study the proper use and driving techniques for forklift vehicles.